 deWinter, J. & Moeller, R.M.
 (Eds.).
 (2014).
 Computer Games and Technical Communication: Critical Methods and Applications at the Intersection.
 Burlington, VT: Ashgate.
 334 pages.
 ISBN: 978-1-4724-2640-6

 Ph.D., University of Washington

 Dr. Walton has been at Utah State University since 2011.
-Her research interests include social justice, qualitative methods for cross-cultural research, and the use and perception of information technology in resource-constrained environments (such as the Global South and humanitarian organizations).
+Her research interests include social justice, human rights, and qualitative methods for cross-cultural research.
 Primarily a field researcher, she has collaborated with organizations such as the Red Cross, Mercy Corps, and World Vision to conduct research in countries including Uganda, Kyrgyzstan, and Bolivia.
-Her work has appeared in journals such as Technical Communication Quarterly, Journal of Business and Technical Communication, and other journals and edited collections.
+Her work has appeared in Technical Communication Quarterly, Journal of Business and Technical Communication, and other journals and edited collections.
 Three of her co-authored articles have won national awards: the CCCC Best Article in Philosophy or Theory in 2018, the Nell Ann Pickett Award in 2017 and 2016, as well as the STC Distinguished Article Award in 2017.